leesei/old.leesei.github.io/source/_posts/atom.md

 [Atom](https://atom.io/docs/latest/)
 [Documentation](https://atom.io/docs)

+Terminology:

 | SublimeText | Atom        |
 | ----------- | ----------- |
 | Syntax      | Grammar     |

 ## Package Management

 Atom has a built in package manager `apm` to install packages form official repo.
+It is actually a wrapper for `npm` for the Atom repo so you should find it familiar.
+You can do install, search, list with it. `apm search -p` for packages, `apm search -t` for themes.
 You can also directly install to config folder.

 [Packages](https://atom.io/packages)